Manon-Arc/Space_Survive/README.md

 - Score displayed on the "game over" scene,
 - Ability to restart a game immediately after a game over by pressing *space*.

-## 💻 II.
-How to Install the Project:
+## 💻 III.
+How to Install the Project :

 ### 1. Installation :